strapi/documentation/docusaurus/docs/cloud/account/settings.md

 ### Deleting Strapi Cloud account

 You can delete your Strapi Cloud account, but it will be permanent and irreversible.
-All associated projects and their data will be deleted as well and the subscriptions for the projects will automatically be cancelled.
+All associated projects and their data will be deleted as well and the subscriptions for the projects will automatically be canceled.

 1. In the *Delete account* section of the *General* tab, click on the **Delete account** button.
 2. In the dialog, type `DELETE` in the textbox.